Base Case Key Financial Assumptions

 A funding requirement (i.e. maximum negative cash draw down) of approximately $40M inclusive of working capital, but excluding contingency, is estimated for the price lines modelled, peaking during the three-month ramp-up period after commencement of production.
 The Company is continuing discussions with a range of potential financiers including offtake partners, traditional resource banks and other resource financing organisations.
 Indicative financing proposals have been received covering a variety of funding options, including:

 - Streaming mechanisms.

 The Company is working through the range of financing options to determine the optimal quantum and structure.
-As a result of the level of interest received to date, the Company is confident that appropriate financing will be available for the project at the current US$ commodity prices and US$:A$ FX rate.
+As a result of the level of interest received to date, the Company is confident that appropriate funding will be available for the project.
 Financing activities are on-going.